roman-milk/roman-milk.github.io/two-teachers.md

+===

- ****** Two Teachers Ch.
-02 ****** byStoryTeller07© "I want a word with you, James," Adele firmly said.
+"I want a word with you, James," Adele firmly said.
 She didn't feel as confident as she pretended.
 For an agonising hour, since he had walked into her class, she pretended not to know the young man.
 At last the classroom was emptying for lunch.
 As the last of her students rushed out, he stood before her.

  "What the hell do you think you're playing at?
 This is my job, you stupid boy.
 Just think what you are doing and take responsibility for your actions.
 You can't go around ruining people's lives to satisfy your. . ."
 Adele cut off the tirade, on realising she was about to say, 'to satisfy your lust'.